Flying Bark Productions: History

-In late-March 2022, Flying Bark Productions announced the establishment of its new production arm After Bark, dedicated to adult animated programmes along with scripted and unscripted projects for mature audiences, with Amy Noble and Kate Andrew becoming CCO and head of legal & business affairs of the new production subsidiary.
+In late-March 2022, Flying Bark Productions increased its adult-animated state with the establishment of its new production arm After Bark, dedicated to adult animated programmes along with scripted and unscripted projects for mature audiences, with Amy Noble and Kate Andrew becoming CCO and head of legal & business affairs of the new production subsidiary.
+A year later on May 2, 2023, after Flying Bark Productions had established its adult animated-based production arm After Bark, Flying Bark Productions had hired former Nickelodeon Australia director of television Hugh Baldwin to head its production arm After Bark as executive producer of development.

-In June 2024, Flying Bark Productions announced they had opened a Madrid-based animation studio, partnering with Spanish animation studio supervisor Ramon Giráldez to head the new Spanish animation studio.
+In June 2024, Flying Bark Productions expanded its production operations into Europe with the opening of a Madrid-based animation studio, marking Flying Bark Productions' first entry into the European and Spanish animation production markets; and partnered with Spanish animation studio supervisor Ramon Giráldez to head the new Spanish animation studio.